 Sadly just ten months later on 8th October 2019 we also lost Dyllon to suicide, he was only 21, he was amazing but he just couldn’t carry the burden of grief on his shoulders any longer.
 I remember him telling me that it wasn’t until we lost Quinn that he realised that she was his best friend, the best friend he had ever had.
 I think he just needed to be with her, he was such a caring and loving person and he could not bear to think of her being alone.

-We had already started the ball rolling to become a registered charity and by January 2020 we became an official Charity registered with the Charity Commission.
-In February 2020 we bought our very first caravan “Quinn’s Retreat”
+We became an official Charity registered with the Charity Commission in January 2020.
+In February 2020 we bought our very first caravan “Quinn’s Retreat” at Barnard Castle and in 2021 we purchased our second caravan just outside of Appleby called “Dyl’s Den”